 Plantronics, the largest headset company in the world, comes in at number 4.
 Models such as the CS540, CS510, CS520, CS530 and the entire Savi line is all rated up to 350 feet.
 As stated earlier, a more realistic expectation on wireless talk range would be to cut the stated range in half which would put Plantronics at around 175 feet of usable talk range.
 Good enough for most people, just not those needing more wireless talk range.

 If the Sennheiser wireless headset isn’t used in line of sight, then the range drops to 180 feet which places Sennheiser, when used in this way, at number 5.

 All the brands mentioned above will do a very acceptable job for most people.
 After all, not everyone needs a long-range wireless headset.
-For those who want the convenience of no cord and remain in close proximity to their desk, any brand of wireless headset should work fine.
+For those who want the convenience of no cord and remain in close proximity to their desk, any brand of wireless headset should provide the distance needed.

 For those who work in larger facilities and could benefit from having a wider wireless footprint, hands down the Discover D901 or D902 is your best bet as they’re rated up to 3 times longer than the leading brands.

 TIME TO GET NEW HEADSETS?
 If so, why not trade in your old headsets and receive credit you can apply towards new ones?
 You’ll save money, you’ll reduce office clutter and you’ll help the environment too.
 We’ll even cover the cost of shipping your headsets to us.